A Student/Resident Guide To Research

 Research takes time and patience:

 What many don’t realize is that conducting research takes time, and that manuscript preparation and submission can take equally long.
-When you read a newly published paper, often times the presented data is up to a year or two old.
-In many cases, a publication must be submitted to several journals before being accepted.
-This is especially true if an author is seeking publication in a high-impact journal.
-My advice is this: start your research early.
+When you read a newly published paper, often the presented data is up to a year or two old.
+In many cases, a you need to submit a publication to several journals before being accepted.
+Especially true, if an author is seeking publication in a high-impact journal.
+My advice: start your research early.
 Students should seek out research from the first day of medical school, and residents should look for research during the intern year (if they can find the time!).
-This is not to say that research can’t be accomplished in a short timeframe.
-However, you must be realistic about your goals and recognize that not all projects can be completed if you are limited on time (i.e. close to residency or fellowship applications).
+Not to say that you cannot accomplish research in a short timeframe.
+However, you must be realistic about your goals and recognize that you cannot completed all projects if you are limited on time (i.e., close to residency or fellowship applications).

 If you budget your time wisely, you will be able to edit thoroughly and compose a more eloquent article with a comprehensive review of the literature.

 How to minimize your time for completing projects

 Remember you are legally/ethically obligated to submit your paper to one journal at a time.
 Some review cycles can take several months for the first decision, so look up their average turnaround time if this might be concerning.
 Also, if you plan to submit to notable journals, there is always the possibility of rejection.
 Resubmission to another journal will likely require reformatting and an additional wait period.
 The time between finishing an experiment and publishing can add up.
 Remain conscious of this reality.